taltektc/CucumberOnline3x_March24/README.md

 - Maven
 - IDE: IntelliJ Community Edition

-# List of dependencies we need
+# List of dependencies we need from https://mvnrepository.com/ and (keep this inside pom.xml file)
 - selenium-java
 - cucumber-testng
 - cucumber-java
 - cucumber-testng
-- javafaker
+- javafaker (fake test data)

 # Plugins in IntelliJ
 - Cucumber for Java